damku999/excptionemail/README.md

 #### to

-This is the list of recipients of error emails.
+It's a list of recipients who will receive error emails.

 ```php
 'to' => [